 NICHOLAS CARR: Thanks, Ira.

 BRADLEY: Well, you already had Dropbox and Box and SugarSync.
 There's Ubuntu One.
 Amazon has a cloud.
 Google Drive has been a rumor for years, and Google finally actually announced that.
-And SkyDrive is Microsoft's offering, which they announced sort of a change in that product and broaden the number of platforms in the places you work on.
+And SkyDrive is Microsoft's offering, which they announced sort of a change in that product and broadened the number of platforms and places it works on.
 So there are a lot to choose from.
 There are a lot of similarities between them, and there are, you know, key differences as well.

 FLATOW: And what do the services do in general?
 Are they just storage places for your stuff on the Internet?

 BRADLEY: Yes.
-I mean, you know, all of those services are basically just online hard drive storage, you know, online storage for your files out there on Internet.
-SkyDrive and Google Drive are sort of unique among them in that Google has Google Docs, productivity suite, which has a word processor, a spreadsheet, you know, those types of things that's available online.
-And Microsoft has Web version of the Microsoft Office application, also, that are sort of linked into those cloud things so you can not only store the files but you can create files, edit the files and work with the files.
-Surely, those services as well.
+I mean, you know, all of those services are basically just online hard drive storage, you know, online storage for your files out there on the Internet.
+SkyDrive and Google Drive are sort of unique among them in that Google has Google Docs, a productivity suite, which has a word processor and a spreadsheet and, you know, those types of things, that's available online.
+And Microsoft has a Web version of the Microsoft Office application, also, that are sort of linked into those cloud things so you can not only store the files but you can create files, edit the files and work with the files through those services as well.

 FLATOW: Mm-hmm.
 And, Nick Carr, this idea of doing stuff from the cloud isn't really new.
 Doesn't it go way back to original computing days?

 CARR: It does.
-I mean, I think you can draw a straight line all the way back to the '60s when we had something called time sharing on mainframes.
+I mean, I think you can draw a straight line all the way back to the '60s when we had something called timesharing on mainframes.
 And back then, computing was very, very expensive, so a lot of companies and even individuals couldn't afford to buy their own mainframe.
 And what they'd do, essentially, is they'd rent space on somebody else's mainframe and then tie in from a terminal over the phone lines and do their computing remotely.
-And in some ways, cloud computing is a return to that model.
+In some ways, cloud computing is a return to that model.

 Of course, it's very different now because we can - the capacity of the data communications network, which is where we transfer all the data back and forth, is much, much greater and computers are much more powerful.
 So you can do all sorts of things today, with cloud computing, that were just impossible even a few years ago.